noahkhomer18/noahkhomer18/README.md

 I pass on what I learn through my YouTube channel to help others across subjects, and I also support recent graduates and senior professionals with resume improvements that help them stand out.

 I do a lot, learn a lot, and then teach it so we all grow.
-Welcome to my GitHub—I hope you find something here that helps you.
+Welcome to my GitHub; I hope you find something here that helps you.

 I’m open to part‑time internships where I can help your company succeed with my expertise; while I enjoy what I do now, if you have a role that challenges me more, feel free to reach out.
 I grew up in NYC and now live in Dallas.